tvanantwerp/tomvanantwerp.com/packages/astro/src/content/ds-and-a/leetcode-198-house-robber.md

 }
 ```

 This function is correct, but it's not performant.
-Because we call the function again twice for each comparison, our time complexity is $O(2^{n})$!
+Because we call the function again twice for each comparison, our time complexity is $$O(2^{n})$$!
 If you try running it in leetcode, it will time out.
 We need to improve it with memoization.

 ### Recursive Solution + Memoization

 To improve on the previous solution, we add memoization to remember values we've previously computed.
-This dramatically speeds up our solution and gives us a time complexity of $O(n)$.
+This dramatically speeds up our solution and gives us a time complexity of $$O(n)$$.
 Here, we pass around a `Map` with the `index` as key and the result of our comparisons as the value.

 ```typescript
 // We've once again modified the function.
 Now it also takes